Skip to content

 ColBERT Retrieval

 PyLate provides a streamlined interface to index and retrieve documents using ColBERT models.
-The index leverages the Voyager HNSW index to efficiently handle document embeddings and enable fast retrieval.

 Indexing documents